vnsny-bia/VisitContactTrace/README.md

 ## Querying VisitContactTrace <a name="queryapp"></a>

 When using the VisitContactTrace application, the user needs to identify an individual that serves as the "index" person in a contact tracing investigation.
+These options are available as different tabs in the top of the screenshot displayed below.

 Querying Parameter Instructions: